 April 3, 2011 “Phenomenal Fourteen”

-At the regional level, Pi Delta Omega has had Two Cluster Coordinators, Alexandria Holloway, and Eva Harris Cofield, and recently appointed Karen Harris Hawkins as Chairman of Regional Awards and Exhibits.
+At the regional level, Pi Delta Omega has had two Cluster Coordinators, Alexandria Holloway and Eva Harris Cofield, and and one Chairman of Regional Awards, Harris Hawkins.

-Throughout the changing leadership in Pi Delta Omega Chapter, the consistent thread has beenservice to all mankind and reclaiming Sorors.
+Throughout the changing leadership in Pi Delta Omega Chapter, the consistent thread has been service to all mankind and reclaiming members

-In addition to supporting and sponsoring projects for the local community, each Basileus has carried out the strands and targets as mandated by the Alpha Kappa Alpha Sorority International Office.
+In addition to supporting and sponsoring projects for the local community, each President has carried out the strands and targets as mandated by the Alpha Kappa Alpha Sorority International Office.

 Alpha Kappa Alpha Sorority, Incorporated is the oldest Greek-lettered organization established by African-American college-educated women.
 Pi Delta Omega Chapter is proud to add to its rich legacy through service and sisterhood.